Directory of U.S. Military Rockets and Missiles

 Falcon SLV

 In Phase I of the SLV development effort, nine contractors received contracts to design an SLV.
 A downselect for Phase IIa in September 2004 reduced this to four competitors: AirLaunch LLC, Lockheed Martin Corp., Microcosm Inc., and Space Exploration Technologies Inc. (a.k.a.
 SpaceX).
 One or more of the Phase IIa contractors were to receive a Phase IIb contract for detailed design and further risk reduction.
-Phase IIc, originally planned to start in 2007, will include an actual SLV launching a small satellite into orbit.
-By the end of 2005, Microcosm has been dropped from the competition while the status of the Lockheed Martin proposal is slightly unclear.
+Phase IIc, originally planned to start in 2007, included an actual SLV launching a small satellite into orbit.
+By the end of 2005, Microcosm has been dropped from the competition while the Lockheed Martin effort has apparently not resulted in tangible hardware.

 SpaceX Falcon 1

-A further development, the Falcon 5, was to be 47 m long and will have a cluster of five Merlin engines as the first stage and a Kestrel engine for the second stage whilst Falcon 9, with a length of 53 m, will carry a cluster of nine Merlin engines as the first stage and a Kestrel as the second stage.
-Currently only Falcon 9 is still being developed, and the first flight is scheduled in 2009.
-Both the Merlin and Kestrel engines have been developed from scratch.
+A further development, the Falcon 5, was to be 47 m long and have a cluster of five Merlin engines as the first stage and a Kestrel engine for the second stage whilst Falcon 9, with a length of 53 m, was to carry a cluster of nine Merlin engines as the first stage and a Kestrel as the second stage.
+Both the Merlin and Kestrel engines have been developed by SpaceX from scratch.
+Falcon 5 was abandoned, but Falcon 9 was developed into a very successful family of commercial space launch vehicles.

 Photo: SpaceX